Gianfranco Martin

 Gianfranco Martin (born 15 February 1970) is an Italian alpine skier who competed in the 1992 Winter Olympics and in the 1994 Winter Olympics.

+He now runs a hotel which is designed for disabled athletes and fitness empire in Sestriere, Italy which includes Europe’s highest 8 lane running track which attracts international athletics teams for altitude training.

 Biography

 He was born in Genoa.
 In 1992 he won the silver medal in the Alpine combined event.
-In the Super-G competition he finished twelfth and in the downhill contest he finished 14th.
+In the super-G competition he finished twelfth and in the downhill contest he finished 14th.
 Two years later he finished 15th in the Alpine combined event and 29th in the giant slalom competition.